vatsrahul/Near-Duplicate-Detection-in-Graph-Dataset/Unlabeled_Graph/VEO_Filter/README.txt

 	4. mismatch: 0 or 1 for true/false, if we want to apply mismatching filter or not

-	5. noofbuckets: no. of buckets used while applying indexing filter
+	5. noofbuckets: no. of buckets used.
+	   Put it 0, if not applying Partition filter.

 	8. dataset-size: size of dataset to be selected